 Take your COPD medications exactly as prescribed by your doctor.
 This is key in managing your disease.
 COPD medications can help lower the number of exacerbations, slow the progression of lung damage, and improve your quality of life.

-If you have COPD, the best thing you can do to prevent complications is to work closely with your doctor.
-It’s also important to take your medications as directed and get immunized.
-It’s essential to quit smoking if you haven’t done so already.
-You and your doctor can work together to come up with a long-term plan to help decrease your COPD exacerbations and your risk of pneumonia.
+If you have COPD, work closely with your doctor to prevent complications.
+Quit smoking if you haven’t done so already.
+You and your doctor can come up with a long-term plan to help decrease your COPD exacerbations and your risk of pneumonia.